-This is the input scheme used to take single sideband up-conversion data found in the Typical Performance Plots section.
+This is the input scheme used to take single sideband up-conversion data found in section 3.6 Typical Performance.

 4.4 Band Shifter

 A band shifter is an unusual application for a mixer.
 Band shifters take an IF signal and shift it to a different band, generally to either avoid interference or for rebroadcast at a different frequency.
 For cases in which the desired band shift cannot be employed by using a standard up or down conversion scheme, an exotic input scheme is required.